False Start

 Man, was I optimistic.

 I had all the best intentions.
-But let's be honest, the only things I've successfully committed to in my technologically-savvy adult life are digital cameras (R.I.P.) and Facebook (eh, not far behind).
-I'm a Twitter dropout, tried Threads for the 3.7 minutes it wasn't full of trolling bots and blatant mis/disinformation, and got as far into Bluesky as creating an account and following Mark Cuban.
+But let's be honest, the only digital things I've successfully committed to in my technologically-savvy adult life are digital cameras (R.I.P.) and Facebook ("get off my lawn!").
+I'm a Twitter dropout, tried Threads for the 3.7 minutes it wasn't full of trolling bots, and got as far into Bluesky as creating an account and following Mark Cuban.

 So perhaps a reintroduction is needed.